 (6) The Financial Services Manager may annually establish and charge fees to financing entities in accordance with the methodology approved by the Board under (2) or (3), as applicable, and such fees shall be deemed to have been approved by the Board for purposes of subsection 19(4) of the Act provided that, in each year where the Financial Services Manager establishes and charges fees that are deemed to have been approved under this subsection, the Financial Services Manager shall submit to the Board, for information purposes, a report setting out the fees that have been established for the year and demonstrating that the approved methodology has been appropriately applied.

-(7) When the Financial Services Manager submits its proposed fees and methodology under (1), or its proposed amendments to the approved methodology and resulting proposed fees under (3), the Financial Services Manager shall provide the Board with the following:
+(7) When the Financial Services Manager submits its proposed fees and methodology under (1), or its proposed amendments to the approved methodology and resulting proposed fees under subsection (3), the Financial Services Manager shall provide the Board with the following:

 1. The methodology that the Financial Services Manager has used to calculate its fixed and variable fees.